iteam-software/feinm/employee-page/employeeAnnouncements/nm-healthy-workplace-act.md

   should be directed to Cecilia, Annette or Maria in the FEI Office.
-Please make sure you are clocked in to the appropriate time off code in Busy-Busy and that the appropriate box is marked on your absence slip if you wish to use your paid sick leave for your health-related absence.
+Please make sure you are clocked in to the appropriate time off code in Busy-Busy and that the appropriate box is marked on your absence slip if you wish to use your available paid sick leave for any health-related absence.
 publishedDate: 2022-11-30T23:15:37.225Z
 ---